Receding ice leaves Canada's polar bears at rising risk

 Sound pollution is a major problem for the species - known as the "canary of the seas" - whose communication depends on the clicking and whistling sounds it makes.

-The beluga depends on sound-based communication to determine its location, find its way and to locate food, Ms Vergara said.
+The beluga depends on sound-based communication to determine its location, find its way and to locate food, Vergara says.

-Ms Vergara, 53, describes their communications as "very complex", and she can distinguish between the cries made by mother whales keeping in contact with their youngsters.
+Vergara, 53, describes their communications as "very complex," and she can distinguish between the cries made by mother whales keeping in contact with their youngsters.